TeaCrab/ComfyUI-TeaNodes/README.md

 *  This works like an easy/complex/idk brightness/contrast/level adjustment node
 *  Image processing power must be utilized for better results.

+### Random & Non-Random Color Fill
+*  Fill based on reference image size
+*  Randomness defined by original color and a variance in hue, saturation and value
+*  Hopefully the color input field works for most color string formats.

 Don't know how licensing works so code relying on other repos has been ignored for now.